 3. Strategically Position The Subject for a 3D Image

-The subject needs to be in the centre of the frame.
+The subject needs to be in the center of the frame.
 Whether they are a model or something inanimate, they need to be kept in the middle of the shot.
-If the subject moves out of the centre between shots, the photo will look blurred.
+If the subject moves out of the center between shots, the photo will look blurred.
 The final image won’t look clear and will lack the 3D effect.

 The subject should also be fairly close to the camera.
 If they are too small and distant, it’ll be difficult to achieve the 3D effect with your camera.

 Because depth is a crucial element of 3D photography, photographers should not position the subject in front of a flat wall.
 A close backdrop will remove all depth from the image, leaving only a 2D image.
 Distant background detail can also add more points of reference to create an accurate depth map.

 4. Take a Lot of Pictures to Ensure Good Framing